pokitto/PokittoCore/README.md

-# PokittoLib
+# PokittoCore - just the core of PokittoLib

-Library for making programs on Pokitto hardware
+PokittoLib is a library for making programs on Pokitto hardware

-Intended to be used with EmBitz IDE.
-You can also (or should also) be able to import this library from Github to mbed online IDE
+PokittoCore is just the core files needed to compile programs on mbed online compiler and on EmBitz offline

+# This is currently work in progress and untested